home-assistant/developers.home-assistant/blog/2023-11-06-public-addon-config.md

 3. Studio Code Server

 Essentially, these add-ons provide alternative means of editing the configuration files of Home Assistant and its add-ons.
-Add-ons like these should add `addon_configs:rw` to the list of folders in the map field.
+Add-ons like these should add `all_addon_configs:rw` to the list of folders in the map field.
 This will map the entire addon configs folder within the container at `/addon_configs`.